-The purpose of this rule is to define informal respite and set forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.
+This rule defines informal respite and sets forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.

 (C) Provider qualifications